siongui/pali-chanting/content/articles/bhikkhu-patimokkha%en.rst

 four, except that* āyasmanto *is changed to* āyasmantā, *both in the motion and in the invitation, as is appropriate when addressing two rather than three people.*

+*If the assembly contains only two bhikkhus, they do not make a motion.
+Each simply invites the other, saying:*

+Aham āvuso [bhante] āyasmantaṃ pavāremi.
+Diṭṭhena vā sutena vā parisaṅkāya vā, vadatu maṃ āyasmā anukampaṃ upādāya.
+Passanto paṭikkarissāmi.

+..
+TODO: Aham āvuso -> Ahaṃ āvuso?

+Dutiyam-pi āvuso [bhante] āyasmantaṃ pavāremi.
+Diṭṭhena vā sutena vā parisaṅkāya vā, vadatu maṃ āyasmā anukampaṃ upādāya.
+Passanto paṭikkarissāmi.

+Tatiyam-pi āvuso [bhante] āyasmantaṃ pavāremi.
+Diṭṭhena vā sutena vā parisaṅkāya vā, vadatu maṃ āyasmā anukampaṃ upādāya.
+Passanto paṭikkarissāmi.

+**Determination.** *If the assembly consists of only one bhikkhu, he is to prepare the place as he would for determining an uposatha observance.
+When he is sure that no one is coming, he may determine his Invitation:*

+.. container:: align-center

+   | Ajja me pavāraṇā.
+   | *(Today is my Invitation.)*

+*As with the uposatha, the Commentary recommends adding* paṇṇarasī *(the fifteenth) or* cātuddasī *(the fourteenth) at the end of the determination, but this is optional.*

 ..
    * -